Ramon Fernandez

-Ramon Sadaya Fernandez (/tl/; born October 3, 1953) is a Filipino former professional basketball player and current commissioner of the Philippine Sports Commission.
+Ramon Sadaya Fernandez (/tl/; born October 3, 1953) is a Filipino former professional basketball player and former commissioner of the Philippine Sports Commission.
 Fernandez won four PBA Most Valuable Player awards and a record of 19 PBA titles.
 Fernandez stood at 6'4 barefoot for much of his career but due to mild gigantism, he grew to 6'5 during his final seasons.
 He scored 18,996 points to finish as the PBA's all-time scoring leader.
 He is also the PBA's all-time leader in rebounds, blocked shots, and free throws made, playing minutes and second all-time in assists, games played and steals.
 He played for five teams in his entire PBA career starting with the Toyota, Manila Beer, Tanduay, Purefoods and San Miguel.
-Fernandez played in multiple International Tournaments as a member of the Philippine basketball team.
+Fernandez also played in multiple international tournaments as a member of the Philippine basketball team.

 He is regarded as one of the greatest players to have ever played in the Philippine Basketball Association with analysts and former players citing him as arguably the greatest ever.

-Basketball career
+He was one of the original 25 players selected in the PBA's list of Greatest Players.
+In 2026, the trophy given to the PBA Finals MVP was named in his honor.

+After retiring, Fernandez became a commissioners of several basketball leagues, including the Metropolitan Basketball Association.
+In 2016, he was appointed as one of the four commissioners of the Philippine Sports Commission.

+Early life and amateur career

+Fernandez was born in Maasin, Leyte as the youngest of nine siblings.
+He first played basketball at five years old, as he was influenced by his older brothers.
+After two years studying at a seminary, he graduated from University of San Carlos in Cebu, playing for their Warriors from 1970 to 1972.

-Fernandez graduated from University of San Carlos in Cebu.
-In 1972, he joined the San Miguel Braves, playing in the Manila Industrial and Commercial Athletic Association (MICAA).
-The following year, he transferred to the newly formed Komatsu Komets (later renamed the Toyota Comets).
+In 1972, with intentions of joining either San Sebastian, Fernandez joined the San Miguel Braves, playing in the Manila Industrial and Commercial Athletic Association (MICAA).
+The following year, after the Braves won the 1973 MICAA National Open, he transferred to the newly formed Komatsu Komets (later renamed the Toyota Comets).
+He then underwent residency at San Sebastian, but then attempted to transfer to DLSU.
+When Toyota joined the Philippine Basketball Association (PBA), Fernandez joined them as well, foregoing plans for a stint in the NCAA or UAAP.

-He was a member of several national teams, these include the teams for the 1972 ABC Under-18 Championship, the 1973 ABC Championship, the 1974 FIBA World Championship, the 1974 Asian Games and the 1990 Asian Games.